apache/jackrabbit-oak/oak-doc/src/site/markdown/mongomk.md

 --------

 MicroKernel implementations support branches, which allows a client to stage multiple commits and make them visible with a single merge call.
-In MongoMK a branch commit looks very similar to a regular commit, but instead of setting the value of an entry in `_revisions` to `c` (committed), it marks it with the base revision of the branch commit.
+In DocumentMK a branch commit looks very similar to a regular commit, but instead of setting the value of an entry in `_revisions` to `c` (committed), it marks it with the base revision of the branch commit.
 In contrast to regular commits where